ianmcburnie/a11y-first-workshop/README.md

 Demonstrates that in some cases, CSS can effect semantics.

-1. Add `<link rel="stylesheet" href="https://ir.ebaystatic.com/cr/v/c1/skin/v2.6.2/css/grid-core.min.css"/>`
 1. Wrap each collection item in a `class="grid__cell grid__cell--one-half"`
 1. Demonstrate that voiceover no longer announces list semantics
-1. Add `role=list` to the lists to restore list semantics
+1. Add `role="list"` to the lists to restore list semantics

 Adding `list-type: none` (via grids css) to the lists means they are <a href="http://www.456bereastreet.com/archive/201109/screen_readers_list_items_and_list-stylenone/">no longer announced as a list in some screen readers</a>.
-We fix this issue by applying `role=list` to each list.
+We fix this issue by applying `role="list"` to each list.

-### Links

-1. Add links around collection and daily deals titles
-1. With screen reader disabled, use TAB key to navigate focus through links
-1. Demo different focus outline in Firefox
-1. Notice that hand cursor shows for links
-1. Notice that with focus on a link all of the page scroll keys still work.
-1. With screen reader on notice that visited links will be announce as 'visited'.
-1. Notice that it would be nice to have the image as a link to the item page too.
-We will address this in a later step.

 ### Cards

 A purely presentation step where we convert each collection item into a card.

-1. Add `<link rel="stylesheet" href="https://ir.ebaystatic.com/cr/v/c1/skin/v2.6.2/css/card.min.css"/>`
 1. Wrap each collection item with `<div class="card"><div class="card__cell">...</div></div>`
 1. Add `display: block` and `max-width: 100%` to images (see CSS below) so they scale responsively (not strictly needed for a11y purposes).
 1. Add the seller profile static text under each collection